Genius-gambit/ft_containers/readme.md

 `#TODO:`

-1. ~~Set up an instanciation for the vector classes using std::allocator.~~
-2. Set up an Iterator for the starting and the ending index of the vector container.
+1. ~~Set up an instanciation for the vector classes using std::allocator.~~ ~~2.
+Set up an Iterator for the starting and the ending index of the vector container.~~
 3. Implement member functions which adds values to the vectors.
-4. Get the allocation working for the vector classes.
+~~4.
+Get the allocation working for the vector classes.~~
 5. ~~Get Destructor working to free all the memory for the vector classes.~~
+6. Implement working on simple vectors.
+7. Implement iterator positions.
+8. Get the references of each and every element in the vector container.
+9. Work on Insertion using iterators, allocator in vectors.

 `#LOG:`
 1. Created a vector.hpp file for the instanciation.